Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsubsection{Launching Phase: Sequential Conditioning}

-Agents select actions sequentially according to $\pi$.
-The $k$-th agent, $\pi_k$, conditions on \emph{predecessor messages} from higher-priority agents:

-where $M_{1:\pi_k-1} = \{m_{\pi_j} : j < k\}$ denotes the set of messages from all agents with higher priority than $\pi_k$.
-This creates explicit leader-follower structure: the first agent (leader) commits to an action based solely on local information; subsequent agents (followers) observe leader messages and adapt accordingly.
+Agents select actions sequentially according to priority ordering $\zeta = (\zeta_1, \ldots, \zeta_N)$, where $\zeta_k$ is the index of the $k$-th agent to act.
+Agent $\zeta_k$ conditions on \emph{predecessor messages} from higher-priority agents: $a_{\zeta_k} = \arg\max_{a \in \Ac_{\zeta_k}} Q_{\zeta_k}(o_{\zeta_k}, M_{1:\zeta_k-1}, a)$, where $M_{1:\zeta_k-1} = \{m_{\zeta_j} : j < k\}$ denotes the set of messages from all agents with higher priority than $\zeta_k$.
+This conditioning creates an explicit leader-follower structure: the first agent (the leader) commits to an action based solely on local information; subsequent agents (followers) observe the leader's messages and adapt accordingly.
 The Stackelberg structure breaks symmetry and resolves coordination ambiguity that plagues parallel action selection.
 Algorithm~\ref{alg:seqcomm} summarizes the action selection procedure.